 If we’re only using our own experiences to reflect, we’re missing out on hearing students’ voices.
 What has their experience been like?
 We can’t just assume to know.

 But, the type of feedback we receive depends on the questions we ask.
-In this post, you’ll find some important student reflection questions for eLearning.
+In this post, you’ll find some important student reflection questions for learning.

-As I worked with departments in my building during this time, I noticed some common topics of conversation.
+In teacher circles, I’ve noticed some common topics of conversation.
 These conversations helped me to generate a list of questions I’m recommending we ask students.
 And, I hope by sharing this list here, it will help other teachers create targeted questions to get valuable feedback from students.
-After all, if we come out of this experience with ideas for improving face-to-face instruction, that’s a win.
+After all, if we come out of this year with new ideas for improving teaching and learning, that’s a win.

 The questions that follow are perfect for the end of a course – semester or entire year.
-While they’re crafted specifically for eLearning, you can use them at other times as well.
-(Just remove the eLearning wording!)
+They’re crafted in a way that you can simply change the wording to adapt them to your setting.

 THOUGHT-PROVOKING STUDENT REFLECTION QUESTIONS

-- What eLearning (insert subject area) assignments helped you learn the best / most?
+- What (insert subject area) assignments helped you learn the best / most this year?

-- How do you know you were learning?
-(Be specific.)
+- How did you know you were learning?

-- Which (insert subject area) concepts do you feel the most confident with after eLearning?
+- Which (insert subject area) concepts and skills do you feel the most confident with now?

-- What type of (insert subject area) assignments were the most thought-provoking for you during eLearning?
+- What type of (insert subject area) assignments were the most thought-provoking for you?

-- Identify your effort level for (insert subject area) class during eLearning.
+- Identify your effort level for this class.

-- What type of feedback was the most motivating to you during eLearning?
+- What type of feedback was the most motivating to you over the year?

 - How much time did you spend on (insert subject area) work each day, approximately?